guanqun-yang/wordpress/_posts/2023-11-02-talk-notes-rag.md

 -   Traceability, Verifiability, Interpretability, and Controllability: They mean the same thing for RALMs.
 -   Privacy and Copyright: The LMs are only responsible for making inference.
 The more relevant documents are stored in the databases.

+There are some use cases where the RALMs are most suitable:

+-   Long-tail: For example, "Where is the Toronto zoo located?"
+-   Knowledge Update: For example, "what is the population of Toronto metropolitan area in 2000?"
+-   Verifiability, Factuality, and Hallucination
+-   Parameter-Efficiency: RALMs could improve performance of smaller LMs and make them competitive with larger ones.
+-   Parameter Update: We do not have to update the model itself when we could update the database.
+-   OOD Generalization

 # Architecture

 Three elements of RALMs: